 When you’re hurt in a car accident, you’ll need to file a car accident report within a few days of the accident.
 Often, Texas residents do this by contacting the police and getting them on the scene to review the case.
 Otherwise, they may need to file theirs with the police department nearest to the accident site.

 Once the police report is filed, it becomes available to purchase.
 Generally, you can buy your copy online, one of the easiest options.
-If you’re unsure how to use the web browser or print the results, your lawyer can handle this step for you.
+If you’re unsure how to use the web browser or print the results, your Dallas car accident attorneys can handle this step for you.

 In other cases, you can also mail in a request for your funds, and your report will be mailed to you.
 This is one of the slower options.
 You can also simply go to the police department with your request.